eclipse-tractusx/puris/docs/admin/Admin_Guide.md

 | Local / Docker Compose (Integration) | [docker-compose.yaml](../../local/docker-compose.yaml)                            |
 | Kubernetes / Helm                    | [README.md](../../charts/puris/README.md)                                         |

+## Configure authentication

+### IDP configuration

+Authentication for frontend and backend uses a Keycloak IDP server.
+This authentication is configured with the following variables:

+- `idp.url` (docker `IDP_URL`) - the base url of the IDP server used to assemble all necessary urls for authentication
+- `idp.realm` (docker `IDP_REALM`) - the name of the authentication realm of the Keycloak instance
+- `idp.clientId` (docker `IDP_CLIENT_ID`) - the id of the client used for authentication
+- `idp.redirectUrlFrontend` (docker `IDP_REDIRECT_URL_FRONTEND`) - the default redirect url when logging in

+### API key configuration

+In addition to the aforementioned IDP server, requests can also be authorized using an API key.

+This api key must be configured in the backend via `backend.puris.api.key` (docker `PURIS_API_KEY`).

+_Note: The API key header is hard coded to `X-API-KEY`._

 ## Configure Frontend to use Backend

 Mainly one needs to configure the Frontend to reach the Backend.
 Thus, the Backend must be exposed or at least reachable